Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 I recommend actually purchasing a lightweight fabric mask like this one or getting a mask on a stick to make life a little easier.

-7. Want to go inside of Versailles before the ball?
-You can purchase the Evening Serenade Ticket!
+8. Want to Go Inside of Versailles Before the Ball?
+You Can Purchase the Evening Serenade Ticket!

 While the Grand Masked Ball does take place on the grounds of Versailles, and you do have access to the gardens for the Night Fountains Show and Fireworks beforehand, you actually can’t just go into the palace.